- A Legendary Rally Reborn in the Heart of the Rift Valley

 - What is Safari Rally Kenya?

-Safari Rally Kenya is an annual rally event held in Kenya, known for its grueling terrain and heritage, and since 2021 a part of the World Rally Championship. - Where is Safari Rally Kenya held?
+Safari Rally Kenya is a legendary motorsport rally event held in Kenya and part of the World Rally Championship. - When does the 2026 Safari Rally Kenya take place?